dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 that they were used to hunting went away

-# Chapter 2

-a huge thing that happened was all the megafauna went away.

-When the climate changed enough, the mammoths died out

-and the bison died out.

-And there was just, they had to come up

-with different ways of doing things.

-We were hunters and gatherers

-and we had things we got from hunting

-and we got things we got from gathering.

-And in the Americas when the things

-that they were used to hunting went away

 and they had to make do with rabbits there, you know,

 the gathering started to be a much more important thing.